The United Kingdom (U.K.)

 About The UK

-The UK is the fifth largest economy in the world, the third largest in Europe and the 13th most complex economies according to the Economic Complexity Index.
+The UK is the fifth-largest economy in the world, and the second-largest in Europe.
+It is ranked as the fourth-most competitive economy in Europe and the eighth strongest in the world, according to The Global Competitiveness Report 2018.
 It is also one of the world's premier financial centres and has a skilled workforce, strong rule of law and complies with international regulatory standards.

 |Treasury Centres||A centralised treasury is one way to reduce the tax burden, centralise risk management, improve liquidity and enhance yield on cash.|